jeremiak/jeremiak.github.com/source/_posts/2020-02-15-democratic-delegate-math-calculator.md

   }
 </style>

 We're starting with an assumption that each candidate got 100 votes and that there are 50 delegates available in the jurisdiction.
-You can, of course, change any of those assumptions below.
-If you change any of the fields below, the delegate count will update.
+You can change either of those assumptions below.
+When you change any of the fields below, the delegate count will update.

 <details>
 <summary>If you're done playing around or looking for a place to start, expand this section to see something I find interesting.</summary>